Carolina Tohá: Mayorship

 On May 27, 2014, a fire broke out in the storage facilities of the National Institute municipal high school, which was controlled by five fire companies.
 As the school administrator, Tohá faced significant criticism from parents and guardians, as the fire reportedly occurred following her decision to allow student occupations within the school.
 On July 31 of the same year, a group of parents and guardians filed a protection order against her, seeking to prevent the municipality from supporting the occupations.
 They argued that her decision violated the students' right to education.
 The Santiago Court of Appeals granted the order on August 18.

 Later, in September 2014, during the national holidays, the municipality decided to charge an entrance fee to O'Higgins Park, which hosts fairs and the traditional military parade.
 While the decision was unpopular among fairground workers, it was generally well-received by visitors due to increased security measures.

 On November 16, 2014, Chilean police carried out a controversial eviction of flea market vendors in Parque Forestal.
 The eviction, requested by Tohá, was carried out due to vendors' failure to comply with an agreement that allowed them to operate only one weekend per month.

 SQM case

 In May 2016, the Public Prosecutor's Office initiated an investigation into irregular financing of the PPD party by Sociedad Química y Minera de Chile (SQM) during Tohá's tenure as party president.
 The investigation focused on invoices issued by Chile Ambiente and the Innovation and Democracy Foundation.
 While Tohá stated that she did not have a direct connection to the payments, she acknowledged her political responsibility for the situation.

+Personal life

+Tohá has two children, Emilio and Matilde, with lawyer and Party for Democracy (PPD) activist Norberto Salinas.
+In December 2005, she married physician and politician Fulvio Rossi, from whom she is now separated.
+She later began a relationship with lawyer Jaime Madariaga, a specialist in Mapuche issues.
+Since 2022, she has been in a relationship with economist and former Minister of Finance Mario Marcel, with whom she had worked for decades in public administration; the two first met in the 1990s when Marcel hired her at the Budget Directorate (Dipres).
+Tohá publicly confirmed the relationship in May 2025, after launching her presidential candidacy, stating that it had developed gradually since her first year as Interior Minister and that both she and Marcel had informed President Gabriel Boric of it early on.